Chen Linong

-Chen Linong (Tân Li̍p-lông (陈立农, 陳立農), born October 3, 2000) is a Taiwanese singer and actor active in mainland China.
-He took part in the Chinese survival show Idol Producer and debuted as a member of Chinese boy group Nine Percent as a vocalist.
-He released his first album 'Unbelonging' on May 29, 2020.
+Chen Linong (Tân Li̍p-lông (陈立农, 陳立農), born October 3, 2000) is a Taiwanese singer and actor.
+He is best known for being a member of the Chinese boy group Nine Percent after ranking 2nd place in the Chinese survival show Idol producer.
+He debuted as a soloist following the release of his first single "我是你的 (I'm Yours)" in 2018.
+His solo album Unbelonging was released on May 29, 2020.

 Personal life

 Chen was born in Kaohsiung, Taiwan where he was scouted by A Legend Star Entertainment Corp. and trained for a period of 6 months before travelling to mainland China.